 ● Dr. Hang Chi obtained his Physics B.S. from Peking University and Ph.D. at the University of Michigan.
 He is a recipient of the Wirt & Mary Cornwell Prize from the University of Michigan and the inaugural ITS Graduate Student Award from the International Thermoelectric Society.

-Dr. Chi’s research primarily focuses on extraordinary thermoelectric, superconducting and Dirac materials that may transform the future of energy, combining first-principles simulations and transport measurements on high-quality bulk crystals, thin films grown by molecular beam epitaxy (MBE)/pulsed laser deposition (PLD), and devices fabricated via focused-ion-beam (FIB) and electron-beam (e-beam) lithography.
+● He is experienced in thermoelectric and Dirac materials that may transform the future of energy, combining first-principles simulations and transport measurements (0.3 – 1,000 Kelvin, up to 35 Tesla) on high-quality crystals, epitaxial films grown by molecular beam epitaxy (MBE)/pulsed laser deposition (PLD), along with micro/nano-devices fabricated via focused-ion-beam (FIB) and electron-beam (e-beam) lithography.

 ● He has contributed to a book chapter and 50+ journal articles (2,000+ citations, h-index = 20) and served as a frequent referee for 20+ leading journals including Science, Energ. & Environ.
 Sci., and NPG Asia Mater. etc.